WRITING BRITAIN

 Unbroken

 Written from personal experiences, Melissa Wuidart Phillips immerses our viewers into the challenges of adapting to new experiences and celebrates the beauty in the smallest of details.
-The film provides a cinematic perspective on the uniqueness of the Asperger’s and celebrates the condition.
+The film provides a cinematic perspective on the uniqueness of Asperger’s and celebrates the condition.

 Flight